thiagobien/ACL/workshop/06_Monitoring_as_a_Service/04_Push_Events_to_Dynatrace/README.md

     ```
 1. Commit/Push the changes to your GitHub Repository *k8s-deploy-staging*.

-## Step 3: Verify the pushed Events in Dynatrace
+## Step 4: Verify the pushed Events in Dynatrace

+1. Create another release branch for carts and verify it makes it to staging by successfully passing ```k8s-deploy-staging```.
 1. Go to **Transaction & services**.
 1. Click in **Filtered by** edit field.
 1. Enter `environment` and select `dev`.